HeroBlackInk/ultimate-todoist-sync-for-obsidian/README.md

-# Ultimeta Todoist Sync for Obsidian
+# Ultimate Todoist Sync for Obsidian

-The ultimate todoist sync plug for Obsidian  allows you to synchronize your Todoist tasks with Obsidian.
-By connecting your Todoist account, you can access and manage your tasks within Obsidian.
+It should be the best Obsidian plugin for synchronizing Todoist tasks so far.

 ## Demonstration